 Starry Night (1889) by Dutch artist Vincent Van Gogh is one of the most famous and reproduced works of art in the world today.
 Aptly named for its swirling night sky filled with dazzling stars, the secret hidden meaning behind the painting is not easily identifiable at first glance.
 What is the true hidden message and meaning of Vincent Van Gogh's Impressionist masterpiece Starry Night?

-Just as most people can tell you that Vincent Van Gogh was a famous Impressionist artist who painted Starry Night, many people also have heard about how Van Gogh was "crazy" and suffered with mental health issues throughout his life.
-The story of Van Gogh cutting off his ear after a fight with his friend, the French artist Paul Gauguin, is one of the most popular anecdotes in art history, and supposedly occurred in winter 1888, the year before the painting of Starry Night and not long before Van Gogh's death in 1890.
-Keeping with his reputation as a crazy artist, Van Gogh was committed to a mental health asylum in Arles after the ear incident with Gauguin.
-History has it that Van Gogh painted Starry Night while in the mental hospital, and that the landscape in the painting is the view Van Gogh had from his window.
-Does Van Gogh's mental illness contribute anything else to the meaning of Starry Night?
+Was Vincent Van Gogh crazy?
+It's no secret that Vincent Van Gogh struggled with mental health issues and insanity throughout his life.
+The now legendary story of Van Gogh cutting off his ear after a fight with his friend, the French artist Paul Gauguin, has become one of the most popular anecdotes in art history.
+The incident supposedly occurred in winter 1888, the year before Van Gogh painted Starry Night and not long before his mysterious death, seemingly by suicide, in 1890.
+Van Gogh was committed to a mental health asylum in Saint-Rémy, France soon after the ear incident.
+Most art history scholars believe that Van Gogh painted Starry Night while in the psychiatric hospital and that the famous landscape in the painting is the view Van Gogh enjoyed from his bedroom window.
+Does Van Gogh's lifelong struggle with insanity and mental illness contribute anything else to the meaning of Starry Night?